 What is the definition of Trust Elements?

-Why are the Trust Elements so important for Digital Marketing and Branding Process?
+Why is the Trust Elements so important for Digital Marketing and Branding Process?

 Shop operators or even young startups are therefore well advised to work with trust elements in order to activate the willingness to buy or act on the part of visitors and thereby achieve higher conversions in the long term.
 The relevance of trust signals could also be demonstrated in the context of neuromarketing studies